Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 Realize that the journey is far from being over.

-14 And possible more stuff, if I end up remembering.
+14. And possible more stuff, if I end up remembering

-15. A thank you and some words of encouragement.
+15. A thank you and some words of encouragement

 I’m feeling like I’m turning this into a bigger thing than it actually is.
 However, I can’t end this without thanking the people from this community.
 You guys know who you are.
 Even though it took me more than 3 months to get around myself to start writing this, during that time people would come to this thread or PM me in order to motivate me into writing this.
 I never asked for encouragement, but your guys were there, more than once.
 So thank you.
 This is precisely the advice I’ve got for you reading this: be part of the community.
-Remember that we’re all like-minded people, we all have the common passion for the Japanese language.
+Remember that we’re all like-minded people, we all have a common passion for the Japanese language.

-16. My challenge to you: the #MessageMe in 1 month challenge.
+16. My challenge to you: the #MessageMe in 1-month challenge

 I’ve been noticing that a lot of you guys are taking value out of this guide and are kind enough to leave me a message in here right away.
 I appreciate this so so much and I want to be able to give back.
 We’re all here to win, after all.
-Because of that, I’m creating a very simple challenge: after you read this guide, I’d like you to take note somewhere or add a notification/an alarm on your laptop/phone to 1 month time.
+Because of that, I’m creating a very simple challenge: after you read this guide, I’d like you to take note somewhere or add a notification/an alarm on your laptop/phone to 1 month’s time.
 In 1 month, I’d love to hear you on the number 1 thing that this guide helped you achieve on Wanikani.
 Whether if it’s that single script that made things so much easier, that new schedule that is allowing you to move forward on WK, anything.
 This not only will help me figure out the type of suggestions I should be giving more, but it will mainly allow you to look back and think “Damn, such a simple step forward took me so much further in the journey.
 I can’t wait for what’s coming next.”

 Do we have a deal? #MessageMe in 1 month.
 I’ll be waiting